Bioénergies — Implementation

 grant_single_labels|terms_and_conditions

-- The maximum financial assistance provided is $5 million per application and per site.
+- The maximum financial aid granted for the implementation of a bioenergy conversion project is $5 million per application and per site.

 grant_single_labels|projects